Measurement of f$_{1}$(1285) production in pp collisions at $\mathbf{\sqrt{{\textit s}}}$ = 13 TeV: Systematic uncertainties

 \section{Systematic uncertainties}

 For the measurement of the \fone\xspace mass and yields, various sources of systematic uncertainties have been taken into account: the signal extraction method, the primary track selections, the \KS\xspace reconstruction and selection, the particle identification criteria, the method adopted in matching track segments in the ITS with tracks in the TPC, as well as uncertainties in the material budget and hadronic interactions of the produced particles in the ALICE detectors.
 The resulting changes in the \fone\xspace mass and yields for each \pt interval, obtained from repeating the entire analysis chain by varying one source at a time (as described below) while keeping others at default, are incorporated as systematic uncertainties.
+Table~\ref{tab:sysunc} summarizes the systematic uncertainties on the measured \fone\xspace yield and mass across the analyzed \pt range.